Existence and uniqueness of solutions to rate independent systems with history variable: Introduction

 \subsection{Notation}

 Throughout the paper, $T > 0$ is a fixed final time.
 Weak derivatives of vector-valued functions are denoted by a dot, whereas the partial derivative with respect to the time variable of a real valued mapping $f$ is denoted by $\partial_t f$ or $\partial_s f$.
 If $X$ and $Y$ are Banach spaces, the notation $Y \embed \embed X$ means that $Y$ is \bl{compactly embedded} in $X$.
-For the dual pairing between $Y$ and its dual space $Y^*$ we write $\dual{.}{.}_Y$. \bl{If $Y$ is a Hilbert space, we write $(\cdot,\cdot)_Y$ for the corresponding inner product. } The following abbreviations will be used throughout the paper: where $Y$ is a Banach space.
-The Riesz isomorphismus associated to $\hon$ is denoted by $\mathbb{I}-\laplace$, i.e.,
+For the dual pairing between $Y$ and its dual space $Y^*$ we write $\dual{.}{.}_Y$. \bl{If $Y$ is a Hilbert space, we write $(\cdot,\cdot)_Y$ for the corresponding inner product. } The following abbreviations will be used throughout the paper: